What Types of Brake Systems Does My Car Have?

 We recommend that you get your car’s brakes inspected once a year.
 If you are in Maricopa, Scottsdale, AZ, Tempe, AZ, Gilbert, AZ, or the surrounding areas, you can bring your car to Phoenix Rising Automotive.
 Since 2018, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your BMW's brake pads, your Chevrolet's rotors, your Dodge's fluid, your Ford's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

-At Phoenix Rising Automotive in Mesa, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At Phoenix Rising Automotive in Mesa, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 85202 area or nearby, you can give us a call or schedule an appointment with us online - Phoenix Rising Automotive - Quality you Can Trust, at a Fair Price!.